Stills Image Quality 85%

 - Perfect size and features for using on a UAV (drone)

-- 4k at sensible and highly useable frame rates
+- 4k at sensible and highly usable frame rates

 - Small and discreet (especially in silent mode)